Meet our Board Members

 Mrs. Paris may be contacted by email at firstname.lastname@example.org.

-My involvement in district 118 is similar to a lot of families; it began with our eldest entering Kindergarten.
+My involvement in District 118 is similar to a lot of families; it began with our eldest entering Kindergarten.
 Our family was immediately immersed in, and drawn to, the Palos 118 culture.
-Everyone we encountered, from faculty and support staff, to administration and parent volunteers, exhibited the same spirit…doing what’s best for the children.
+Everyone we encountered, from faculty and support staff to administration and parent volunteers, exhibited the same spirit of doing what’s best for the children.
 And it’s absolutely infectious!
-So much so, that I wanted to get in on the action too.
 It’s a blessing to live in the Palos area, in general, and have such amazing schools, in particular.
-I just had to give back.
-So, my journey in serving the children of our community took me to board service.
+I wanted to show my appreciation by giving back.
+So, my journey in serving the community took me to board service.
 In spring 2018, there was an announcement on the district website about a vacancy on the school board.
 I applied, went through the interview process, and am fortunate to have been selected to serve our children; being appointed in May 2018.
-My volunteer service was such a joy that I came back and was elected to a 4-year term in April 2019.
-Together we continue our legacy of excellence!
+My volunteer service was such a joy that I came back and was elected to a full term in 2019 and re-elected in 2023.
+Together, may we continue our legacy of excellence!

 Mr. Pizur has completed training on the Open Meetings Act (OMA), as required by State Law and completed professional leadership training and Performance Evaluation Reform Act (PERA) training, among other topics.
-Mr. Pizur's term expires in 2023.
+Mr. Pizur's term expires in 2027.
+Mr. Pizur was elected Board Vice President in 2023.

 Mr. Pizur can be contacted by email at email@example.com.